hdml-github/hdml-github.github.io/README.md

   - `googlesheets`
   - `elasticsearch`
   - `mongodb`
+- `meta` (Optional): Additional metadata or description for the connection.

 The `hdml-connection` component allows you to specify the `name` and `type` attributes to identify and categorize your database connections.
 Choose the appropriate type based on the database system you are connecting to.